vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/operation-guide/ex-ug-page-overview.md

 ## Tab bar

-- Export: Export a CSV or SVG file of the current view.
+- Export: Export a CSV or PNG file of the current view.

 ## Sidebar